She spent decades rubbing shoulders with British royals and US presidents.

 “I felt that it was a very thoughtful, nice thing for me to do to help in a very limited fashion.”

-She settled her lawsuit with Epstein after claiming that she was made a “sex slave” for years by by he and Ms Maxwell.
+She settled her lawsuit with Epstein after claiming that she was made a “sex slave” for years by him and Maxwell.

-Ms Giuffre has now filed a civil case against the royal in a New York court, and he has strongly denied all the allegations made against him.
+Ms Giuffre now filed a civil case against the royal in a New York court, who strongly denied all the allegations made against him but reached an undisclosed settlement with her in February 2022.

 In July 2019, Epstein was arrested by law enforcement when he arrived on a private jet in New Jersey from France and he was charged with sex trafficking and sex trafficking conspiracy.